PainBro/docker-mysql-tutorial/README.md

 ### Making the Container

-Next, we have to setup the container This step is farely simple.
+Next, we have to set up the container.
+This step is farely simple.
 Once you have docker setup on your device, open your terminal and use the code below to create your image.

 ```